FabioPINO/science-docs/_posts/2018-12-02-brain-buffer.md

 ---
 layout: default
-title:  "Brain buffers"
+title:  "On data buffers and remembering dreams"
 date:   2018-12-01 15:00:00 +0100
 categories: jekyll update
 ---

-# On data buffers, remembering dreams and how it all links
+# On data buffers and remembering dreams

 Here are two events.